davidangel/orona/README.md

    npm run build
    ```

-2. Start a local server (see "Running an Orona server" below).
+2. Start a local server (see "Running a Bolo server" below).

 3. Open your browser and navigate to `http://localhost:8124/`.